Dave Morehead: Career

-As a rookie in Morehead broke into the Red Sox starting rotation and posted a 10–13 record with a 3.81 earned run average.
-He shut out the Washington Senators in his Major League debut on April 13.
+As a major-league rookie in 1963, Morehead broke into the starting rotation of the Red Sox and posted a 10–13 win–loss record with a 3.81 ERA.
+He shut out the Washington Senators in his major-league debut on April 13.
 On May 12 of that same year, he pitched a one-hitter against the same Senators, the lone hit coming on a Chuck Hinton home run.